Referring Students for Student Counseling Services

 Step 1: Encourage and discuss counseling services available at UMC.
-If the student is interested in counseling services they can make an appointment with Tim Menard in Sargeant Student Center 245 in person, via phone, 218-281-8571, or via email, firstname.lastname@example.org, or via phone to Christen Schoenborn at 218-281-8348, or via email, email@example.com who will schedule a student with an assessment.
+If the student is interested in counseling services they can make an appointment with Jodi Ramberg via email, (email@example.com) or phone 218-281-8571, or Christen Schoenborn via email, (firstname.lastname@example.org) or phone 218-281-8348, who will schedule a student with an assessment.

 Students have the right to decide if they want to engage in counseling services.
 Although students may appear to benefit from counseling services, they are the only ones who can make that decision.
 Counseling staff cannot contact a student unless there is an immediate risk of harm to self or others, in which case, crisis intervention strategies may be implemented.

 Step 2: Once the student has completed the intake assessment, the student will be scheduled for a telecounseling assessment with a counselor.
 Ongoing telecounseling services throughout spring 2020 semester will be provided if the student decides to continue counseling and if the counselor finds necessary.